By Pat Shannan

 Paralegal Mike Brown of Missouri, who has been assisting Huff, saw the verdict as the normal federal travesty of justice saying: “A conviction is merely the first step toward a successful appeal.”

 Huff had faced a brutal onslaught by the national news media for 18 months and portrayed as a “gun nut” by reporters who typically took their story from government documents and spokesmen without ever interviewing the defendant.
-Nearly every publication carrying the story said he had traveled from Ga. to Tenn. to “take over the courthouse.”
+Nearly every publication carrying the story said he had traveled from Georgia to Tennessee to “take over the courthouse.”
 Huff and other defense witnesses called this allegation “ridiculous,” and their testimony from the witness stand seemed to show that it was more likely that government prosecutors had created a “thought crime” from words Huff may or may not have spoken.

-During multiple failed attempts to be heard, Fitzpatrick discovered corruption and improprieties within the local court system particularly that of grand jury foreman Gary Pettway, who had been serving as (judge-appointed) foreman for 27 years while the Tenn. statutes limit service to “one term.”
+During multiple failed attempts to be heard, Fitzpatrick discovered corruption and improprieties within the local court system particularly that of grand jury foreman Gary Pettway, who had been serving as (judge-appointed) foreman for 27 years while the Tennessee statutes limit service to “one term.”
 Fitzpatrick and others saw this as a decades-long control by judges to select who would be indicted and who would not.

 Unable to get any legal cooperation after a year, Fitzpatrick attempted a citizen’s arrest on Pettway at the courthouse, and Huff witnessed and filmed the proceedings.
 Fitzpatrick was jailed and charged with multiple counts.
 His arraignment was set for April 20, 2010.